Singapore 2.0

 As we know, their laws are very strict and penalties could be quite severe, but people here seem to be thriving and happy.
 My taxi driver was married had two kids and lived comfortably in one of the government subsidized apartments.
 They were also able to go on out-of-country vacations occasionally.

-Their happy residents are not inconvenienced by freedoms they may never want or need nor are they so proud to declare “no one is going to tell me what to do”, yet gladly accept social services such as Medicare and social security.
+Their happy residents never worry about falling into the poverty abyss, are not inconvenienced by freedoms they may never want or need, nor are they so proud to declare “no one is going to tell me what to do”.
 Why can’t we all accept the necessities societies dictate and improve our world.